 Auto-Regulation.
-In general, trying to get your body on a consistent schedule (in particular with sleep and eating) is helpful.
+In general, trying to get your body on a consistent schedule (in particular with sleep and eating to align your circadian rhythm) is helpful.
 Your body does things more efficiently when it knows what’s coming.

 Studies have shown that heart rate variability can be a valuable tool for making the most of your training.
 After days of strenuous activity, your HRV will dip.
 With proper rest and recovery, your heart rate variability will rise, letting you know when it’s once again time to push yourself.

 Rather than sticking to a predetermined workout schedule, modifying the intensity and duration of your physical activity based on your heart rate variability will allow you to train smarter and more efficiently.
 When your HRV is high, your body is prepared to take on a greater workload.
 When it is low, it’s a sign to cut back.

 Learn More: How to Use HRV to Guide Your Training

 Beyond using heart rate variability as a fitness metric, it also has many applications when it comes to our overall health and well being.
 Tracking your HRV can help you gain a better understanding of:

 For example, if your daily routine is unchanged but your HRV drops, it may be an indicator of increased stress or oncoming illness.
 Or, if you’d like to see the effect a new diet has on your body, the impact will be noticeable in your heart rate variability.